CDC Support for the Emergency Management Assistance Compact (EMAC)

 The Centers for Disease Control and Prevention (CDC) facilitates and supports efforts to provide education, awareness and training on EMAC to local, state and federal public health professionals.

-- Official website for the Emergency Management Assistance Compact (EMAC)
+- Official website for the Emergency Management Assistance Compact (EMAC)external icon

-- Emergency Management Assistance Compact (EMAC) Preparedness Guide and Deployment Tips for State, Local Tribal Public Health and Medical Personnel
+- Emergency Management Assistance Compact (EMAC) Preparedness Guide and Deployment Tips for State, Local Tribal Public Health and Medical Personnelexternal icon

 Office of the Assistant Secretary for Preparedness and Response (ASPR), U.S. Department of Health and Human Services (HHS)